Itoshiki Tomo e

 "Itoshiki Tomo e" (愛しき悪友へ, To My Beloved Companion) is the second single of Morning Musume's tenth anniversary team Morning Musume Tanjō 10nen Kinentai.
-It was released on August 8, 2007, while the Single V DVD was released on [August 22].
+It was released on August 8, 2007, while the Single V DVD was released on August 22.

-The CD single had two editions.
-A limited edition which contained a bonus DVD and the regular edition containing one photocard that was only available on its first press.
+The CD single had two editions: a limited edition containing a bonus DVD, and the regular edition containing one photocard that was only available on its first press.

 A Single V was also released.

 It reached number 15 on the Oricon Charts in Japan.